sososkxksodkd/Amogus/README.md

             end
         end

-        --// PHASE 1: AUTO QUEST
-        if RyuConfig.AutoQuest and RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" and not isQuestActive then
+        --// PHASE 1: AUTO QUEST (PURE REMOTES) if RyuConfig.AutoQuest and RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" and not actuallyHasQuest then
             local npc = Workspace:FindFirstChild(RyuConfig.TargetNPC, true)
             if npc then
                 ToggleHover(true)